Pregnancy and Hair Color

 Coloring Hair While Pregnant

-Hair color is typically considered a thing to avoid during pregnancy because of the chemical components often included in hair color formulas, and many women choose not to continue their color regimen while pregnant.
+Hair dye is typically considered a thing to avoid during pregnancy because of the chemical components often included in hair color formulas, and many women choose not to continue their color regimen while pregnant.
 According to the American Pregnancy Association, “most research indicates the chemicals found in both semi-permanent and permanent dyes are not highly toxic and are safe to use during pregnancy.”
 Many women are concerned about coloring hair while pregnant–there are still chemicals used in the color, after all.
 Thankfully, there is a range of coloring options that pregnant women can consider after consulting with their doctor based on their comfort level, from permanent color to shampoo-to-shampoo root touch-ups.

 Healthy-looking Permanent Color